hector-moya/group-30/readme.md

 - [ ] hard drop???
 - [ ] Change the randomize tetromino method to reduce the change of getting the same shape twice in a row

-<a id="markdown-game-grid" name="game-grid"></a>

-## Game Grid
-- Create a grid which represents that game board state.
-The grid should contain multiple tetrominos and should display it's own color.
-- On the grid create multiple rows containing tetrominos displayed in their respective colour.
-Make sure several rows are filled with tetrominos.
-- On event, clear the completed row of tetrominos and move the rows above it down.

-<a id="markdown-switch-from-current-to-next" name="switch-from-current-to-next"></a>

-## Switch from Current to next
-- Create a method which switches the current tetromino with the next tetromino.
-- When the current tetromino hits the bottom, the next tetromino should be displayed on the grid, and a new tetromino should be generated as the next tetromino.

-<a id="markdown-remembering-the-state-of-the-grid" name="remembering-the-state-of-the-grid"></a>

-## Remembering the state of the grid
-- Create a method which remembers the state of the grid.
-- When the current tetromino hits the bottom, the state of the grid should be remembered.

 <a id="markdown-game-over" name="game-over"></a>